I'll call it for 25, but you just put it in there right after number 24.

 And we have been living with the consequences ever since.

-And I think it is time for us to step up and say, we're going to change the way Washington works.
+And I think it is time for us to step up and say we're going to change the way Washington works.

 And I've laid out very specific plans about how to do that.

-I'm going to take $10 billion away from a lot of these uh industries, starting with money from the HMOs that are getting too much out of Medicare, starting with the no-bid contracts for Halliburton, starting with the defense industry that needs to be pared down and reined in.
+I'm going to take $10 billion away from a lot of these industries, starting with money from the HMOs that are getting too much out of Medicare, starting with the no-bid contracts for Halliburton, starting with the defense industry that needs to be pared down and reined in.

 I've been very clear about that, and I intend to implement that.

-Prior to that, she had said you could take 35 billion dollars away from uh big oil from Exxon Mobile.
+Prior to that, she had said you're going to take $35 billion away from big oil, from ExxonMobil.

 Well, she might take it for her campaign.